 While there may be some instances where workers’ compensation laws may not protect you, there are always exceptions, and they can be independent of one’s employment contract.
 It is crucial to read and understand your employment contract carefully or reach out to one of our expert workers’ compensation attorneys if you need clarification on what applies to your situation.

 If you are uncertain if your incident would be considered a workers’ compensation claim, below you can find some typical examples and scenarios:

 - Incidents involving machinery or transportation in the workplace

 - Overexertion from heavy objects

 - Workplace violence

 How can a workers’ compensation attorney help you?

-The Worker’s Compensation system can be a long enduring process.
-A Worker’s Compensation attorney can help you properly secure your benefits by evaluating your case and injury and help you file your claim to receive benefits.
-At Stockton Worker’s Compensation attorneys, P.C., our worker’s compensation attorneys are experts who have handled countless cases of sick and injured workers.
-Our attorneys are experts at ensuring that our clients receive all the benefits they are entitled to.
-California’s Worker’s Compensation system is a long and complex process.
-It is not advised to venture through this process alone.
+The workers’ compensation system can be a long enduring process.
+A workers’ compensation attorney can help you properly secure your benefits by evaluating your case and injury and help you file your claim to receive benefits.
+At Stockton Workers’ Compensation Attorneys, P.C., our workers’ compensation attorneys are experts who have handled countless cases of sick and injured workers.
+Our attorneys ensure that our clients receive all the benefits they are entitled to.
+California’s workers’ compensation system is a long and complex process.
+It is advised to venture through this process with help.

-With help from an expert Stockton Worker’s Compensation attorney, we can ensure that all the benefits you are entitled to are obtained.
-To speak with a team member and take advantage of your free no-obligation consultation today, pick up the phone and call us at (209) 323-5126 to speak with an attorney.
+With help from an expert Stockton workers’ compensation attorney, we can ensure that all the benefits you are entitled to are obtained.
+If you would like to speak with a team member and take advantage of your free no-obligation consultation today, please pick up the phone and call us at (209) 323-5126 to speak with an attorney.